LindemannRock/craft-smart-links/README.md

 ### Mobile Auto-Redirect Not Working with Page Caching
 If mobile users see the landing page instead of being auto-redirected when pages are cached (Servd, Cloudflare):
+- Ensure you're using `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl) %}` in your template
-- The plugin uses an uncached endpoint to fetch fresh device detection
+- The plugin uses client-side JavaScript with an uncached endpoint for device detection
 - Ensure `/smart-links/redirect/refresh-csrf` endpoint is not being cached
-- Check browser console for any fetch errors
+- Check browser console for any fetch errors (enable debug mode: `{debug: true}`)
 - The redirect uses DeviceDetector library for accurate device detection

 ### Analytics Not Tracking
-- Confirm analytics is enabled in settings
+- Confirm analytics is enabled globally in Settings → General
+- Verify per-link analytics is enabled for the smart link
+- Ensure you're using `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl) %}` in custom templates
-- Check browser isn't blocking JavaScript
+- Check browser isn't blocking JavaScript or `sendBeacon` API
-- Verify database migrations ran successfully
+- Enable debug mode to see console logs: `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl, {debug: true}) %}`
+- Desktop page loads without `?src=qr` parameter are intentionally NOT tracked

 ### Wrong Location in Local Development
 When running locally (DDEV, localhost), analytics will default to Saudi Arabia because local IPs can't be geolocated.
 To set your actual location for testing: